oasis-tcs/mqtt/mqtt-sn-2.0/prose/share/mqtt-sn-v2.0-draft.md

 - The encryption algorithm ChaCha20 \[[[CHACHA20]](https://docs.oasis-open.org/mqtt/mqtt/v5.0/cos02/mqtt-v5.0-cos02.html#CHACHA20)\] encrypts and decrypts much faster in software, but is not as widely available as AES.

 The Protection Encapsulation approach is informed by the OSCORE \[RFC 8613\] standard and CBOR Initial Algorithms \[RFC 9053\] informational document.
 The ISO 29192 [[\[ISO29192\]]](https://docs.oasis-open.org/mqtt/mqtt/v5.0/cos02/mqtt-v5.0-cos02.html#ISO29192) standard makes recommendations for cryptographic primitives specifically tuned to perform on constrained, low end, devices.

 The MQTT-SN Protection Encapsulation also allows for user defined protection schemes, although these will of necessity have lower interoperability compared to the built-in schemes, as implementations of both Client and Server will have to be aware of them.

 ## 5.4 Implementation notes <a id='implementation-notes'></a>

 When the underlying network layer for MQTT-SN is UDP, DTLS \[RFC9147\] can be used to secure MQTT-SN communications instead of or in conjunction with the Protection Encapsulation.
 It is recommended that Server implementations that offer DTLS use UDP port 8883 (IANA service name: secure-mqtt).

-For other underlying network technologies, a security solution particular to that technology must be found, which could involve using the MQTT-SN [[Protection Encapsulation]](#protection-encapsulation) and/or [[Authentication]](#authentication).
+For other underlying network technologies, a security solution particular to that technology must be found, which could involve using the MQTT-SN [3.17 "Protection Encapsulation"](#protection-encapsulation) and/or [4.11 "Authentication"](#authentication).

 There are many security concerns to consider when implementing or using MQTT-SN.
 The following section should not be considered a comprehensive checklist.